 Whether you’re working with an individual who has saved up their hard earned cash to develop their idea or, you’re working with a board of directors from a large wealthy company, your client needs to feel they trust you to be diligent and provide value for money.
 Even more so in the current economic climate.

 Product Design in particular is a very personal service, you’re not selling a physical product or a proven output, you’re selling your ability to create something that maybe doesn’t exist.
 You have to work hard to demonstrate your capability give confidence and assure people you have the personal abilities to see it through, deliver the goods so to speak.
 Funding Product Development and innovation is a tough call for many clients, with the greatest respect novice clients sometimes don’t appreciate the effort or value attached to the design process itself, “Can’t you just draw it?”.
-Other clients who have been through the process before, or have a little more experience appreciate that if you allow time for a process and you facilitate it with time, money and resource you will no doubt produce something of value.
-So long as you specify what it is your looking to develop in the first place.
+Other clients who have been through the process before, or have a little more experience appreciate that if you allow time for a process and you facilitate it with time, money and resource, you will no doubt produce something of value.
+So long as you specify what it is you’re looking to develop in the first place.

 A specification is key to your engagement with clients, as is managing expectations.
 Even the most experienced clients can get excited during the development process and request extras, “ If we could do that as well that would be great.”, maybe not realizing the implications of introducing, developing, testing and realising the new features.
 As product designers we have a duty to our clients to give them the best service possible, be flexible, innovative and commercial.
 A duty to ourselves to develop and push ourselves forward, continue to innovate and add value to our business.
 And to educate our clients that investing in Design is a worthwhile exercise and allow time to develop and progress.